dlewis27/SSRgenotyper/README.md

 `awk '($2 >= 0)' cat.gff > cat_filter1.gff`

-### Use bedtools getfasta to make the modified reference
+### Use bedtools getfasta to make the SsrReferenceFile.fasta

 `bedtools getfasta -fi my_Reference.fasta -bed cat_filter1.gff -fo SsrReferenceFile.fasta`

-## 3. Map the Illumina reads to the modified reference
+## 3. Map the Illumina reads to the SsrReferenceFile.fasta

 We trim and quality control our reads with [Trimmomatic](https://github.com/timflutre/trimmomatic), which produces paired forward (_1P.fq.gz) and a reverse reads files (_2P.fq.gz) for each sample.
-In our example code below the trimmed reads are then mapped to the modified reference using [BWA](https://github.com/lh3/bwa), however any short read mapping software should work (minimap2, bowtie2, etc.).
+In our example code below the trimmed reads are then mapped to the SsrReferenceFile.fasta using [BWA](https://github.com/lh3/bwa), however any short read mapping software should work (minimap2, bowtie2, etc.).
 After mapping the reads, PCR duplicates are removed using [Samtools](https://github.com/samtools/samtools) -markdup.
 To genotype multiple individuals in a population, each individual should have its own FASTQ file (i.e., one FASTQ per individual, producing one SAM file per individual).
 The basic steps are as follows:

-### Index the modified reference file
+### Index the SsrReferenceFile.fasta file

 `bwa index SsrReferenceFile.fasta SsrReferenceFile.fasta`

-### Map the Illumina reads to the modified reference.fasta (paired-end reads process shown)
+### Map the Illumina reads to the SsrReferenceFile.fasta (paired-end reads process shown)

 `for forward_file in *_1P.fq.gz; do name=echo $forward_file | sed 's/_1P.fq.gz//\'; bwa mem -M ../reference/SsrReferenceFile.fasta ${name}_1P.fq.gz ${name}_2P.fq.gz -o $name.sam; done`